Why can a hospital bill and insurance EOB disagree, and what should I check before paying?

 Hospital bill and EOB do not match: what to check first

 Match the hospital bill to the finalized EOB by claim number, date of service, allowed amount, insurance paid, and patient responsibility.
-Do not rely only on the bill if insurance is still processing.
+If the bill is higher than the EOB patient balance, ask the provider to explain the difference before paying.

 A hospital bill and an insurance EOB can disagree for ordinary reasons: the bill may be older than the processed claim, insurance may still be processing, a provider may have billed separately, or the bill may not have been adjusted to the final patient responsibility yet.